temenostech/temenos-platform-documentation/docfx_project/home/techguides/selenium-template.md

 <br>
 </br>

-**Lib Folder |-->**
+**Lib Folder**

-The lib folder contains the libraries used by the selenium framework.
-We expect all the library must be present the same folder and the relative path should be handled in the test framework.
+The lib folder contains the libraries used by the Selenium framework.
+We expect all the library to be present in the same folder and the relative path should be handled in the test framework.

 ![](./images/selenium-automation-2.png)

 <br>
 </br>

-**.properties file |-->**
+**.properties file**

-The properties file holds the configurable parameters used by the selenium framework.
+The properties file holds the configurable parameters used by the Selenium framework.
 Some of the parameters have static values.

-For instance, sys.t24.IP=http://127.0.0.1:9080/BrowserWeb value is something replaced dynamically at the run time.
+For instance, sys.t24.IP=http://127.0.0.1:9080/BrowserWeb value is replaced dynamically at the run time.
 The same applies to all parameters highlighted in the RedBox

 ![](./images/selenium-automation-3.png)

 <br>
 </br>

-**TestCase.jar |-->**
+**TestCase.jar**

-We expect the test cases must be compiled as an executable file.
+We expect the test cases to be compiled as an executable file.

 Note: The Selenium_Automation.zip can have multiple *.jar files.